kheirie/Russian-Handwritten-Letters-Classification/README.md

 # Russian-Handwritten-Letters-Classification
-This project was done for learning purpose.
+This project was done for learning purposes.
 It focuses on classifying Russian handwritten letters written on different paper backgrounds.
 It is designed as both a Multi-Class and Multi-Label Classification problem.
 - Multi-Class Classification: There are more than two possible classes — 33 unique letters and 4 different backgrounds.
 - Multi-Label Classification: Each image has two labels to predict:
     - The letter (from а → я)